-Excellent care for all British Columbians, including those with no fixed address, or who struggle with addictions.
+Excellent care for all British Columbians, including those with no fixed address, or who struggle with substance use.

-Providence Health Care provides a range of coordinated emergency, inpatient, outpatient, specialized diagnostic and treatment services to city-based populations complex health problems, including those with no fixed address, or who struggle with addictions and drug/alcohol related illnesses.
+Providence Health Care provides a range of coordinated emergency, inpatient, outpatient, specialized diagnostic and treatment services to city-based populations complex health problems, including those with no fixed address, or who struggle with substance use.

 We offer a diverse range of services to all British Columbians.
 Choose between those that can be accessed as an outpatient, or those that require admittance to a hospital or facility.

-This section will be growing to become the go-to place to find health information for those city-based populations suffering from complex health problems, including those with no fixed address, or who struggle with addictions and drug/alcohol related illnesses.
+This section will be growing to become the go-to place to find health information for those city-based populations suffering from complex health problems, including those with no fixed address, or who struggle with substance use.
 We will also have information, educational opportunities and resources for health care professionals, members of interdisciplinary teams that provide care for people with these conditions.

 Providence Health Care hosts a variety of events and educational opportunities related to urban health for our patients, residents, clients, families, the general public, medical professionals, scientists and the media.

 Search the PHC calendar to view upcoming events (could it link to our events calendar with the urban health tag already selected?)

 Search the Centre for Health Evaluation & Outcome Sciences (CHEOS) calendar to view upcoming events and educational opportunities

 Search the Urban Health Research Initiative / BC Centre for Excellence in HIV/AIDS calendar to view upcoming events